lc-cbot/workshop-austin/README.md

 11. After you have entered the YAML in both text boxes, click "Create" to create your rule.

 12. Open the external adapter you created in [Lab 1: Configuring LimaCharlie and Ingesting Logs](#lab-1-configuring-limacharlie-and-ingesting-logs) and change the ```file_path``` to point to the file ```sample_logs-1.jsonl```.
-The adapter will automatically restart and read in the new file
+The adapter will automatically restart within a few minutes and read in the new file
+> [!NOTE]
+> To speed up the process, feel free to restart the lc_adapter process.
+When it restarts, it'll pull down the new configuration and start reading the new file.

-13. If you are attending an in-person LimaCharlie workshop, join the #austin-workshop channel in the testing Slack workspace at: [LC Testing Slack Workspace](https://join.slack.com/t/lc-testing/shared_invite/zt-372kgle8m-RITMnHuhoso1Gz8e~ExzFA)
+13. If you are attending an in-person LimaCharlie workshop, join the ```#austin-workshop``` channel in the testing Slack workspace at: [LC Testing Slack Workspace](https://join.slack.com/t/lc-testing/shared_invite/zt-372kgle8m-RITMnHuhoso1Gz8e~ExzFA)
 > [!NOTE]
 > If you are working on this workshop on your own, you will need to utilize your own Slack workspace